CODE OF ETHICS

 The Maldives Independent subscribes to the Journalists’ Code of Ethics of the Australian Media, Entertainment and Arts Alliance (MEAA).
 It has been reprinted below with permission; the original is available on the MEAA’s website.

 Respect for truth and the public’s right to information are fundamental principles of journalism.
-Journalists describe society to itself.
-They convey information, ideas and opinions, a privileged role.
-They search, disclose, record, question, entertain, suggest and remember.
+Journalists search, disclose, record, question, entertain, comment and remember.
 They inform citizens and animate democracy.
-They give a practical form to freedom of expression.
-Many journalists work in private enterprise, but all have these public responsibilities.
-They scrutinise power, but also exercise it, and should be accountable.
-Accountability engenders trust.
-Without trust, journalists do not fulfil their public responsibilities.
+They scrutinise power, but also exercise it, and should be responsible and accountable.

 Respect for the rights of others

 Journalists will educate themselves about ethics and apply the following standards:

 - Report and interpret honestly, striving for accuracy, fairness and disclosure of all essential facts.
 Do not suppress relevant available facts, or give distorting emphasis.
 Do your utmost to give a fair opportunity for reply.